-This part provides information to help service providers understand the penalties for non-compliance with fees.
+This part provides information to help service providers understand the penalties for non-compliance with fees and practice requirements.

-- SIRA and insurers have systems for monitoring compliance with billing and payments rules. - The incorrect use of any item referred to in this order may result in the service provider being required to repay payments that have been incorrectly received. - SIRA also reserves the right to refer misconduct to the relevant professional body, Health Professional Councils Authority, or the Health Care Complaints Commission. - The workers compensation legislation provides for criminal penalties for: - fraud on the workers compensation scheme (s 235A of the 1998 Act) or knowingly making a false or misleading statement relating to a claim (s 235C of the 1998 Act).
+- SIRA and insurers have systems for monitoring compliance with billing and payments rules. - The incorrect use of any item referred to in the Fees Order may result in the service provider being required to repay payments that have been incorrectly received. - SIRA also reserves the right to refer misconduct to the relevant professional body, Health Professional Councils Authority, or the Health Care Complaints Commission. - The workers compensation legislation provides for criminal penalties for: - fraud on the workers compensation legislation (s 235A of the 1998 Act) or - knowingly makes a false or misleading statement relating to a claim (s 235C of the 1998 Act).